 The report attributes this cost as follows:

 If we are to accept the study’s findings as representative of the entire UK population, clearly action must be taken.
-The report itself outlined recommendations of possible ways of reducing this harm.
+The report itself outlined recommendations for possible ways of reducing this harm.

 These recommendations include :